-WellInverter is a web application developed in the Ibis group.
-It implements linear inversion methods for the reconstruction of gene expression profiles from fluorescent or luminescent reporter gene data.
+WellInverter is a web application implementing linear inversion methods for the reconstruction of gene expression profiles from fluorescent or luminescent reporter gene data.

 As input, WellInverter reads the primary data file produced by a multi-well microplate reader, containing time-series measurements of the absorbance (optical density) as well as the fluorescence and luminescence levels in each well (if available).
 Various modules exist to analyze the data, in particular for detecting outliers, subtracting background, estimating growth rates, promoter activities and protein concentrations, visualizing expression profiles, computing statistics on replicate profiles, etc.

-WellInverter uses a plug-in system for defining high-level routines for parsing different types of primary data files.
+WellInverter uses a plug-in system for defining high-level routines for parsing data files produced by microplate readers from different manufacturers.
 Parsers for Tecan and Perkin-Elmer microplate readers are currently available.

 Access to WellInverter

-A demo version of WellInverter can be accessed at the following address :
+WellInverter demo.
+A demo version of WellInverter can be accessed at the following address:

-WellInverter is accessible through the cloud of the French Institute for Bioinformatics (IFB).
-An account for the IFB cloud can be created at the following adress:
+WellInverter IFB.
+WellInverter is also accessible through the cloud of the French Institute for Bioinformatics (IFB).
+The user needs an IFB account that can be created at the following adress:

-Please contact Hidde de Jong for obtaining a stand-alone version of the software.
+The installer is password-protected, please contact Hidde de Jong for obtaining the password.

 The Python library WellFARE, implementing the linear inversion methods on which WellInverter is based, is separately available under an LGPL license at the following address :